nooruluzair/Python_Quarter_01_PIAIC/README.md

-# Python Language - Quarter 01
+# Topic: Python Language - Quarter 01
 # Course: Certified Agentic, and Robotic AI Engineer - Batch68 - PIAIC
 This repository contains all the coding exercises, assignments, and projects completed in Quarter 01.
 I am using Google Colab and Visual Studio as IDE.